Liyubov/bike-sharing/README.md

 - analysis.ipynb includes analysis about provider and bike specific data

 - pseudonomysed.ipynb includes analysis using the anonymized dataset (without information on providers.)

+In folder bike analysis trajectories we analyze bikes trajectories (work in progress).